 - All official transcripts must be accompanied by translations in English.

-- You may send your academic records to ECE (Education Credentials Evaluators) or WES (World Education Services) for an official credit evaluation; however, this is not required.
+- Although it is not required, you may send your academic records to ECE (Education Credentials Evaluators) or WES (World Education Services) for an official credit evaluation in addition to your translated transcript.

 - The transferability of previously earned college credit to Saint Louis University is determined only after an applicant has been admitted.
 Students must submit course descriptions in order to begin the articulation process.

 - In order to be considered eligible for transferability, previous college-level coursework must be taken at an accredited college of university.
 In addition, the grade received in the course must be at least a ''C'' or better.
 Saint Louis University reserves the right to reject the transfer of any credit for which the University has no equivalent coursework.

 Transcripts must be received by the Office of Admission sealed in the original envelope provided by your institution.
 Transcripts submitted via e-mail or fax are NOT accepted.